 Access Careers is approved for veterans training from Dependents of Veterans Affairs.
 Application for Veteran Education benefits may be picked up at the from the Veterans Administration office.
-Inquiries should be directed to: Veterans Administration, 245 Houston Street, New York, NY 10014, and Tel: 1(888) 442-4551 (GIBILL1).
-For those veterans who entered the military between January 31, 1955 and January 1, 1977, and served on active duty for a continuous period of at least 180 days, their eligibility extends for ten (10) years beyond the date of discharge.
+Inquiries should be directed to:

+Veterans Administration, 245 Houston Street, New York, NY 10014, and Tel:1(888) 442-4551 (GIBILL1).
+For those veterans who entered the military between January 31, 1955 and January 1, 1977, and served on active duty for a continuous period of at least 180 days, their eligibility extends for ten (10) years beyondthe date of discharge.
 Those who entered the military after January 1, 1977 are eligible if they participated in the Contributory Education Assistance Program.
 Only the VA can determine eligibility for these benefits.

-Federal Family Educational Stafford Loans- Subsidized and Un-subsidized:
+Direct Loans- Subsidized and Un-subsidized:

-Stafford loans are low interest loans made to the student by a lender such as a bank, credit union or savings and loan association to help pay for tuition and other direct educational expenses during enrollment.
+Direct Loans are low interest loans made to the student by a lender such as a bank, credit union or savings and loan association to help pay for tuition and other direct educational expenses during enrollment.
 These loans are insured by a guarantee agency.
-Students must apply for a Pell grant before qualifying for a Stafford loan.
+Students must apply for a Pell grant before qualifying for a Direct loan.

-Subsidized Stafford loans are for students who show financial need for the loan based on the cost of attendance, the amount of your family's contribution, and other aid you are receiving.
-You may borrow up to \$3,500.
+Subsidized loans are for students who show financial need for the loan based on the cost of attendance, the amount of your family's contribution, and other aid you are receiving.
+You may borrow upto \$3,500.

-Unsubsidized Stafford loans are not need-based and independent students can borrow an additional \$6000.00.
+Unsubsidized Stafford loans are not need-based and independent students can borrow an additional \$6,000.

 All loans are disbursed and credited to student accounts in at least two disbursements.
 Students may apply for a loan by completing the Free Application for Federal Student Aid (FAFSA) and a loan application.
-Loan applications are available at the school.